Truncated Variational Expectation Maximization: Optimization of Truncated Variational Free Energies

 where $\qn(\sVec;\KK,\ThetaHat)$ is the truncated variational distribution in (\ref{EqnQMain}) and where $\FF(\KK,\ThetaHat,\Theta)$ is the corresponding free energy in (\ref{EqnFreeEnergyTVEMOrg}).\nopagebreak\\ \BOX\\ \ \\ Having established that $\FFHat(\KK,\ThetaHat,\Theta)$ is a lower bound of $\FFHatHat(\KK,\Theta)$ for all $\ThetaHat$, the following applies for the differences between $\LL(\Theta)$, $\FFHatHat(\KK,\Theta)$, and $\FFHat(\KK,\ThetaHat,\Theta)$:\\ { } \ \\ {\bf Corollary 1}\\ All as above.

 {\bf Proof}\\* The first and the last equation are a direct consequence of Propositions~2 and 4 and of the fact that $\FFHatHat(\KK,\Theta)$ and $\FFHat(\KK,\ThetaHat,\Theta)$ are both variational lower bounds of $\LL(\Theta)$.
 The second equation is obtained by taking the difference of the first and the last equation.
-The fact that the difference of the KL-divergences of the second equation is greater zero follows from Proposition 4.\nopagebreak\\ \BOX\\ \ \\ By considering Corollary~1, we can now solve the last optimization step (Opt~3) in (\ref{EqnTVEMOptSteps}) analytically.
-Indeed, it can be shown that $\FFHat(\KK,\ThetaHat,\Theta)$ is optimized w.r.t.\ $\ThetaHat$ if the values of the variational parameters $\ThetaHat$ are set equal to model parameters $\Theta$:\\ \ \\ {\bf Proposition 5}\\ If $\FFHat(\KK,\ThetaHat,\Theta)$ is the truncated free energy of Eqn.\,\ref{EqnFreeEnergyTVEMOrg}, then it applies for fixed $\KK$ and $\Theta$ that
+The fact that the difference of the KL-divergences of the second equation is greater zero follows from Proposition 4.\nopagebreak\\ \BOX\\[3mm] By considering Corollary~1, we can now solve the last optimization step (Opt~3) in (\ref{EqnTVEMOptSteps}) analytically.
+Indeed, it can be shown that $\FFHat(\KK,\ThetaHat,\Theta)$ is optimized w.r.t.\ $\ThetaHat$ if the values of the variational parameters $\ThetaHat$ are set equal to model parameters $\Theta$:\\[6mm] {\bf Proposition 5}\\ If $\FFHat(\KK,\ThetaHat,\Theta)$ is the truncated free energy of Eqn.\,\ref{EqnFreeEnergyTVEMOrg} and if $\KK$ and $\Theta$ are fixed, then $\ThetaHat=\Theta$ is a global maximum of $\FFHat(\KK,\ThetaHat,\Theta)$.